PERF 3013 Music and Analysis

 - Those attending Art of Sound will be able to: Develop, implement and promote Art of Sound activities and projects, guiding and collaborating with students across the Music program to further progress leadership, advanced production and performance skills.

-style and genre analysis
+1. Style and genre analysis

-musicianship and music theory as applied to the analysis of music
+2. Musicianship and music theory as applied to the analysis of music

-the analysis of notated and recorded song forms
+3. The analysis of recorded song forms

-models use to analyse recorded music
+5. Models use to analyse recorded music

-the perspective that analysis brings to bear on music
+6. The perspective that analysis brings to bear on music

-the connection between models of analysis and their cultural contexts
+7. The connection between models of analysis and their cultural contexts

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.

-Subject Contact John Encarnacao Opens in new window
+Subject Contact David Cashman Opens in new window